Point system (driving): England and Wales

 In England and Wales, penalty points are given by courts for some of the traffic offences listed in Schedule 2 of the Road Traffic Offenders Act 1988.
 Where points are given, the minimum is 3 points for some lesser offences and the maximum 11 points for the most serious offences; some incidents can result in points being given for multiple offences or for multiple occurrences of the same offence (typically for having more than one defective tyre); the majority of applicable offences attract 3 or more penalty points.
 The giving of points is obligatory for most applicable offences, but the number of points, and the giving of points for some of several offences, can be discretionary.
 Points remain on the driver's record, and an endorsement is made upon the driver's license for four years from conviction (eleven years for drink- and drug-related convictions).
 12 points on the license within 3 years make the driver liable to disqualification; however this is not automatic, and must be decided by a law court.
 The ban will typically lasts for 6 months.

-Since the introduction of the Road Traffic (New Drivers) Act 1995, if a person, in the 2 years after passing their first practical test, accumulates 6 points, their license is revoked by the DVLA, and the driver has to reapply and pay for the provisional driver's license, drive as a learner, and pay for and take the theory and practical tests before receiving a full license again.
-This is not, however, a disqualification; the driver may reapply for a provisional license immediately.
+Since the introduction of the Road Traffic (New Drivers) Act 1995, if a person, in the 2 years after passing their first practical test, accumulates 6 points, their license is revoked by the DVLA.
+The driver has to reapply and pay for a provisional driver's license, drive as a learner, and pay for and take the theory and practical tests before receiving a full license again.
+This is not, however, a disqualification; the driver may immediately reapply for a provisional license.
 In the case of egregious offences, the court may order the driver to pass an extended driving test before the license is returned, even beyond the 2-year probation period.

 Since 11 October 2004, there has been mutual recognition of driver disqualification arising from the penalty points given in England and Wales (and/or Scotland) with Northern Ireland; before that date, disqualification in England and Wales would only have extended to Scotland by virtue of the driver registration system covering only Great Britain.